Aiden-Peace300/FilmCritic/README.md

 5. Explore and manage your rated film's history.

 ## Contact
+I am currently still making changes and updates to this project often!
 If you have any suggestions or feedback, please feel free to reach out to me.
 Email: aidenpeacecodes@gmail.com

 Happy writing, and may your vocabulary always be expansive!